Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk

 The strong dependence of the closed structures with the chain length discussed above explains the deviation with respect to the ideal scaling behavior for large values of $\lambda$ that has been observed in Figure \ref{fig:radiuses-mean}.
-The deviation corresponding to small values of $\lambda$ is instead a consequence of sampling too short chains.
+The deviation corresponding to small values of $\lambda$ is, instead, a consequence of being not yet in the asymptotic scaling regime.
 This effect can be evidenced by fitting the scaling exponent $2\nu$ to the available data.
 In Figure \ref{fig:scaling} we have represented the fitted exponent as a function of the dipolar coupling parameter.
 The fit has been performed by using all the simulated chain lengths.
 The result is qualitatively consistent with the theoretical expectations: we can observe that the value of $2\nu$ is effectively bounded by the values corresponding to the Flory exponent for the three-dimensional swollen random coil, $2\nu=6/5$, and the ideal ring, $2\nu=2$.
-The local peak observed at $\lambda \sim 6$ corresponds to the maximum stretching of the chain prior to the closure transition.
-However, the inset of Figure \ref{fig:scaling} evidences that the exponent fitted for $\lambda=0$ is slightly higher than the theoretical value due to the fact that we have not reached the asymptotic scaling regime in our sampling.
-An accurate estimation of the scaling exponent for the limit $\lambda \rightarrow 0$ would require the simulation of longer chains.
+The local peak observed at $\lambda \sim 6$ corresponds to the maximum expansion of the chain prior to the closure transition.
+However, the inset of Figure \ref{fig:scaling} evidences that the exponent fitted for $\lambda=0$ is slightly higher than the theoretical value due to the fact that we have not yet reached the asymptotic scaling regime in our sampling.
+An accurate estimation of the scaling exponent for the limit $\lambda \rightarrow 0$ would require the simulation of much longer chains.